 - – Vegetable oil, for frying

-- Make dumplings: In a large bowl, combine pork, broth, spring onions, garlic, soy sauce, sesame oil, ginger, fish sauce if using, and egg.
+- Make dumplings: In a large bowl, combine pork, spring onions, garlic chives, garlic, soy sauce, sesame oil, ginger, fish sauce if using.
 Stir ingredients together, using your hands or a wooden spoon, until fully combined.

 - Line a small baking sheet with parchment paper and dust lightly with flour.